Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Application to linear hyperbolic SPDEs

-\begin{remark} The construction done shows that, to represent the solution of \eqref{eq:equation1}, we do not need to ask the coefficients of \eqref{eq:higherorderPDO} to be of class $\caC^\infty_b$ with respect to the spatial argument; indeed, we only need to assume that the coefficients are $\caC^\ell_b$-functions in the spatial argument for a sufficiently large $\ell\in\N$.
-Such an $\ell$ has to be large enough such that for every $t\in[0,T]$ all the products $Q_1\ldots Q_{\nu-1}$ in the computation of $E$ in \eqref{eq:calderonvaillancourt} map continuously Sobolev spaces into Sobolev spaces, see Proposition \ref{prop:continuityFIO}.
-This $\ell$ cannot be computed explicitly in the general case, but for a (simple enough) example it is possible to provide its precise value. \end{remark}
+\begin{remark} To let the construction of this section work we do not need to ask the coefficients of \eqref{eq:higherorderPDO} to be of class $\caC^\infty_b$ with respect to the spatial argument, but only to assume that they are $\caC^\ell_b$-functions in the spatial argument for a sufficiently large $\ell\in\N$.
+Such an $\ell$ has to be large enough such that for every $t\in[0,T]$ Proposition \ref{prop:continuityFIO} can be applied to the entries of $W_\kappa$.
+This $\ell$ cannot be computed explicitly in the general case, but for a (simple enough) example it is possible to provide its precise value.
+This is what we are going to do in the final Section \ref{sec:weakhyperbolic}. \end{remark}